Lawyer for Hit and Run Charges in Pittsburgh, PA | Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC

 If there is property damage and you hit and run, you can be punished with up to 90 days in jail as well as a $200 or more in fines, four (4) points on your driving record, and a possible six-month license suspension.

-Criminal traffic violations such as leaving the scene of an accident are serious, best handled by an experienced traffic defense attorney.
-Your lawyer should have the experience and relationships to review the evidence, interpret the law, and build a defense that can produce an optimal outcome for you.
+Criminal traffic violations such as leaving the scene of an accident are serious, and best handled by an experienced traffic defense attorney.
+Your lawyer should have the insight and resources needed to review the evidence, interpret the law, and build a defense that can produce an optimal outcome for you.

 By working with a lawyer you can possibly garage to deal with the matter through insurance or by paying for any repairs.
 This could help you avoid criminal charges altogether or mitigate the situation to something more manageable than possible jail time and living with a criminal conviction.